 - Subtract "Withdrawals"

-The result should be the exact amount you show in your check register.
+The result should be the exact amount your check register shows.

-If the numbers don't match, you need to figure out why.
-If you find fraud or a bank error, contact the bank immediately - otherwise you might have to live with the problem.
+If the numbers don't match, you'll need to figure out why.
+If you find fraud or a bank error, contact the bank immediately to contest the problematic transaction—otherwise, you might have to live with the problem.

-You're often protected from transactions that you had nothing to do with.
-However, you may need to act fast: the longer you wait, the greater your responsibility becomes.
-If you wait more than two months to find and report a problem, you might have to absorb the loss.
+Most checking accounts offer protection from fraudulent transactions.
+But if you wait more than two months to find and report a problem, you might have to absorb the loss.

 Fortunately, errors and fraud are relatively rare.
-In most cases, the numbers won't match because of:
+In most cases, the numbers won't match because:

-- You missed a fee or interest payment
+- You missed a fee or an interest payment